 This OurSolar program provides Members the opportunity to purchase a subscription to clean energy from the solar array located at the corner of U.S. 224 and Marion T.R.
 215, east of Findlay.

-Members can subscribe to the energy output of up to 10 panels for an average cost of $3 a month.
+Members can subscribe to the energy output of up to 10 panels.
 Hancock-Wood will measure the green energy produced by each panel every month and calculate it into the Member’s bill.

 OURSOLAR FREQUENTLY ASKED QUESTIONS